Birgit Tautz

 Affiliation: German, Cinema Studies

-Birgit Tautz specializes in literature, philosophy, and culture around 1800, the legacy of the eighteenth-century today, and post-1945 visual and cinema studies.
-Birgit is particularly interested in global contexts of German literature and culture and its transnational impact and circulation, the study of race and ethnic difference, and translation and multilingualism in literary contexts.
+Birgit Tautz is a scholar of German in global, comparative contexts.
+She specializes in literature, philosophy, and culture around 1800, the legacy of the eighteenth-century today, and post-1945 visual and cinema studies.
+Her interests include German literature as part of world literature, including its transnational impact and circulation; the study of ethnic difference; and translation and multilingualism in literary contexts.
 She is the editor of a book series, SPEKTRUM: Publications of the German Studies Association.
-Birgit's most recent, single-authored book, Translating the World: Toward a New History of German Literature around 1800 (PSU Press, 2018), won the SAMLA book award (2019) and was on the Kenshur Prize short-list (2019).
+One of Birgit's single-authored books, Translating the World: Toward a New History of German Literature around 1800 (PSU Press, 2018), won the SAMLA book award (2019) and was a Kenshur Prize finalist (2019).
 For more on the project listen to her episode of the Podcast: Bowdoin Presents.
 With her colleague Crystal Hall (Digital and Computational Studies), she edited German and European Cultural Histories, 1760-1830: Between Network and Narrative (2024).
-As part of Oxford Studies in the Enlightenment, the book promotes the dialog between conventional reading and data-driven reading methods.
+As part of Oxford Studies in the Enlightenment, the book participates in the dialog between conventional reading and computational reading methods.
+Currently, Birgit writes about germanophone "archival finds" in Bowdoin's archives and museums - family papers, books, prints, masks - of the long 19th century and the fascinating stories they have to tell for our time and audiences, while challenging established literary and cultural knowledge of the translatlantic world.

-Birgit Tautz’s research and teaching are interrelated, and this connection shows in many of her innovative courses, for example in (Not) Lost in Translation: German across the Disciplines, in which students pursue their own translation and German language projects across disciplines and will study, in future iterations, the profound impact of AI on translation practice.
+Birgit Tautz’s research and teaching are interrelated, and this connection shows in many of her innovative courses, for example in (Not) Lost in Translation: German across the Disciplines, in which students pursue their own translation and German language projects across disciplines and will study, from spring 2027, the profound impact of AI on machine translation practice.
 Birgit's contributions to Cinema Studies include Ethics of the Image and Terrorists and Spies, Borders and Bridges.
-Her different courses are unified by Birgit's project-driven pedagogy — often involving work with museums and special collections — and her commitment to creating inclusive environments for students' inquiry and success at all levels.
+Her different courses are unified by Birgit's project-driven, research-based pedagogy — often involving work with museums and special collections — and her commitment to creating open dialog, shared knowledge production, and challenging, inclusive environments for students' inquiry, viewpoints, and success at all levels.

-Birgit Tautz regularly works with students on their independent research projects (honors) and mentors them in advancing this work beyond Bowdoin: In 2022-23, Annika Moore '23 worked on recent contemporary German novels by Afro-German women authors, and Sofie Brown '23 studied the role of translation in "exporting" Uncle Tom's Cabin to 19th century Germany.
-Prof. Tautz also enjoys involving students in her research, most recently Sophia Hirst '24, John Schubert '26, and Daniel Wang '26.
-See details below in current projects.
+Birgit Tautz regularly works with students on their independent research projects (honors) and mentors them in advancing this work beyond Bowdoin: In 2025-26, Shep Solimine '26 explores Early German Romanticism's fragments and their impact on philosophical systems, while Esther Pak '26 studies Romanticism and its impact on music in a semester-long reading course.
+Prof. Tautz also enjoys involving students in her research, most recently John Schubert '26, Daniel Wang '26, and Astrid McGuire '28.
+See details below in current projects or make an appointment to learn more.
+Welcome - Willkommen!

 btautz-cultural-histories.jpg Translating the World book cover Signs of Ethnic Difference book cover Reading and Seeing Ethnic Differences in the Enlightenment book cover